ELEC ENG 3028 - Digital Systems

 Assessment Related RequirementsThe examination is a hurdle requirement.
 It is necessary to achieve at least 40% in the exam.
 If this is not achieved, the total course mark will be limited to a maximum of 49.
-Further details of hurdle requirements are explained in the University's Assessment for Coursework Programs Policy.

 Students can expect the marks from their continuous assessment activities to be available on MyUni within two weeks of the activity.

 The report for the research exercise will be due in week 11 and will be submitted as a Turnitin Assignment on MyUni.